FluentValidation/FluentValidation/docs/custom-validators.md

 # Custom Validators

 There are several ways to create a custom, reusable validator.
-The recommended way is to make use of the [Predicate Validator](built-in-validators.html#predicate-validator) to write a custom validation function, but you can also write a custom implementation of the PropertyValidator class.
+The recommended way is to make use of the [Predicate Validator](built-in-validators.html#predicate-validator) to write a custom validation function, but you can also use the `Custom` method to take full control of the validation process.

 For these examples, we'll imagine a scenario where you want to create a reusable validator that will ensure a List object contains fewer than 10 items.